catprisbrey/Godot4-OpenAnimationLibraries/README.md

 #
  The bone map must show green dots for every bone.
 Each bone must be the correct bone or this whole process will fail.
 DO NOT ASSUME it's mapped prpoerly because you see green dots.

-### 3. Add an Animation Libarary to Your Model
+### 3. Add an Animation Library to Your Model
 1. Open your model in Godot (either as it's own saved scene, added into another scene with 'make local' or expanded with 'editable children.
 We just need to access it's child nodes.)
 2. Select its AnimationPlayer (if it doesn't have one, see section 1, step 1.)
 3. Click the button "Animation", and "Manage Animations".
 (If you want to make your own library file, and not just add to this one, skip now to section 4)
 4. Click the button "Add Library", and select one of the library files from this repo, or one you have made.
 5. Enjoy all the animations!
 You're done!

-### 4. Making your own Libary files
+### 4. Making your own Library files
 If you're own model has animations you'd like to pass to other models, complete sections 1-3:3

 1. Go to the in the "Animation", "Manage Animations" menu.
-2. Double click the animation collection and give it a name (defaults to "Global" but name it something more discernable to tell your library files part later on)
+2. Double click the animation collection and give it a name (defaults to "Global" but name it something more discernible to tell your library files part later on)
 3. To the right of the collection, click the Save Icon.
 4. Select, "Make Unique" then click the icon again and select "Save As"
 5. Save your library file, and consider donating/sharing the animations to this project!